-Our corporate headquarters are located at 7930 Jones Branch Drive, McLean, Virginia 22102.
-These offices consist of approximately 248,000 rentable square feet of leased space.
-We also have corporate offices in Watford, England (Europe), Dubai, United Arab Emirates (Middle East and Africa), Singapore (Asia Pacific), Tokyo (Japan) and Shanghai (China).
-Additionally, to support our operations, we have our Hilton Honors and other commercial services office in Addison, Texas.
-Other non-operating real estate that we own or lease includes centralized operations centers located in Memphis, Tennessee and Glasgow, Scotland, and our Hilton Reservations and Customer Care office in Carrollton, Texas.
+Our corporate headquarters is located at 7930 Jones Branch Drive, McLean, Virginia 22102, which is under a lease agreement expiring in December 2023.
+We also own or lease corporate offices or centralized operations centers in Memphis, Tennessee; Carrollton, Texas; Glasgow, Scotland (Europe); Watford, England (Europe); Dubai, United Arab Emirates (Middle East and Africa); Singapore (Asia Pacific); Tokyo, Japan; Shanghai, China; and Mexico City, Mexico.
+Additionally, to support our operations, we have our Hilton Reservations and Customer Care, Hilton Honors and other commercial services at a leased office in Addison, Texas.
 We believe that our existing office properties are in good condition and are sufficient and suitable for the conduct of our business.
-In the event we need to expand our operations, we believe that suitable space will be available on commercially reasonable terms.
+In the event we need to expand our operations, or upon expiration of our current leases, we believe that suitable space will be available on commercially reasonable terms.